mmbman/Katagiri/summaries.md

 ##### [*Platform Sutra* – Talk 2](1987-03-20-Platform-Sutra-Talk-2)

 Katagiri Roshi begins commenting on Chapter 2 of the *Platform Sutra*, “*Prajñā*,” or “Wisdom.”
-This talk includes the meaning of the term *maha prajnaparamita*, and three aspects of *prajna*.
+This talk includes the meaning of the term *maha prajñāpāramitā*, and three aspects of *prajna*.

 <br/>